 The city of Long Beach has over 11 miles of beaches for residents and visitors to enjoy.
 Its great weather and an ideal location overlooking the Pacific Ocean make motorcycles a common sight here.
 But the downside is that millions of trucks and cars compete for the same roads with these motorcycles.
 That makes motorcycle accidents in Long Beach inevitable.

 Unlike car and truck drivers, riders injured in motorcycle accidents usually suffer serious injuries or even death.
-Some of these injuries can end up be permanent and completely alter a rider’s life.
-Between the medical costs involved, rehabilitation, mental health care, possible long term care and home modifications, a motorcycle accident can end up costing the rider over a million dollars.
+Some of these injuries can end up being permanent and completely alter a rider’s life.
+Between the medical costs involved, rehabilitation, mental health care, possible long-term care, and home modifications, a motorcycle accident can end up costing the rider over a million dollars.

 Why does Long Beach have so many motorcycle accidents?